 WARNING: Limit pruning to limbs shoulder height or below.
+Do not cut if

+- shoulder height or below.
 Do not cut if branches are higher than your shoulder.
 Get a professional to do the job.

-- Make your first cut 1/3 of the way through the bottom of the limb. - Next make a 2nd cut all the way through the limb.
+Make your first cut 1/3 of the way through the bottom of the limb.
+Next make a 2nd cut all the way through the limb.
 Then cut a third overcut leaving a 1 to 2 inch collar from the truck of the tree.